jli113/PaperDownloader/README.md

 # PaperDownloader
-Download papers from ScienceDirect and sci-hub using python
+Download papers from ScienceDirect and sci-hub using python.

 This Repository contains 2 scripts.